Charlie: I’m going to decide what is true based on what my group thinks is true.

 Charlie: This conversation is making me uncomfortable.
-You’re just out to try and control what other people think, aren’t you?
+You’re just out to try and control my group, aren’t you?

 Alex: I’m trying to explain why group allegiance is a bad method of determining what’s true.
 That’s not the same thing as me attacking your specific group.

-Charlie: No, you’re arguing in favor of objective truth, which doesn’t exist because all methods of determining it are flawed, and simultaneously does exist because my group is right about everything.
+Charlie: No, you’re arguing in favor of objective truth, which doesn’t exist because all methods of determining it have some flaws, and which simultaneously does exist because my group is right about everything.

-Alex: That’s not what I’m saying.
+Alex: I’m not arguing for or against objective truth.
 I’m saying we need to at least try to determine what’s true using methods that aren’t extremely vulnerable to humans’ innate cognitive biases.
 Group allegiance is one such extremely vulnerable method.
-Other methods exist; we just need to take the time to learn about them.
+Better methods exist; we just need to take the time to learn about them.

 Charlie: Why should I do that when I know my group’s assessment of the world is already perfect in every way?

-Alex: Oh dear lord.
-Please try to have more intellectual humility than that.
+Alex: Please try to have more intellectual humility than that.

 Charlie: As if you’re humble.
 You think your methods of determining truth can let you know everything.